top1944/duckuments/docs/atoms_85_fall2017_projects/23_super_learning/30-final-project-report-super-learning.md

 - Understand basic knowledge and differences between machine learning, deep learning, supervised learning and unsupervised learning;

-- Train an effective Convotional Neural Network which can maps raw image to orientation of Duckiebots for lane following;
+- Train an effective Convolutional Neural Network which can maps raw image to orientation of Duckiebots for lane following;

 - Implement a ROS node which subscribes to input images, communicates with Neural Compute Stick for computation, and publishes the computed orientation angle to the car control node.